 Twitter (TWTR) Receives a Rating Update from a Top Analyst

-SunTrust Robinson analyst Youssef Squali maintained a Hold rating on Twitter (TWTR) today and set a price target of $32.00.
-The company’s shares closed last Monday at $37.06.
+Wells Fargo analyst Brian Fitzgerald maintained a Hold rating on Twitter (TWTR) today.
+The company’s shares closed last Friday at $38.20.

-According to TipRanks.com, Squali is a top 25 analyst with an average return of 33.6% and a 77.4% success rate.
-Squali covers the Technology sector, focusing on stocks such as ANGI Homeservices, Uber Technologies, and IAC/InterActive.
+According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 31.3% and a 78.0% success rate.
+Fitzgerald covers the Technology sector, focusing on stocks such as LiveRamp Holdings, ANGI Homeservices, and Uber Technologies.

-The word on The Street in general, suggests a Hold analyst consensus rating for Twitter with a $33.41 average price target, representing a -6.7% downside.
-In a report issued on July 8, Rosenblatt Securities also assigned a Hold rating to the stock.
+Currently, the analyst consensus on Twitter is a Hold with an average price target of $37.57, a -1.9% downside from current levels.
+In a report issued on July 9, Citigroup also maintained a Hold rating on the stock with a $36.00 price target.

 See today’s analyst top recommended stocks >>